Typhoo

 Typhoo (sometimes stylized as Ty•Phoo) is a brand of tea in the United Kingdom.
 It was launched in 1903 by John Sumner Jr. of Birmingham, England.
+In 2022, the Typhoo brand was ranked 5 in sales volume in the UK in spite of being deemed to have the largest production output; this mismatch is due to major supermarkets' own-labelled tea brands being largely supplied by Typhoo.

 History

+19th century

 In 1863, William Sumner published A Popular Treatise on Tea as a by-product of the first trade missions to China from London.
 In 1870, William and his son John Sumner founded a pharmacy/grocery business in Birmingham.

+20th century

 William's grandson, John Sumner Jr. (born in 1856), took over the running of the business in the 1900s.
 Following comments from his sister on the calming effects of tea fannings, in 1903, John Jr. decided to create a new tea that he could sell in his shop.
 Sumner set his own criteria for the new brand: